ciradu2204/CODEWITHNELLYSUGU-Challenge_3/README.md

 # Challenge 3

 This is a follow up to challenge 2.
-Instead of making an api call when a user clicks the submit button, I used an endpoint I created using ExpressJS and NodeJS to get album Photos.
-The endpoint calls the api and returns to the frontend a list of albums photos with only titles and thumbnailurl.
+Instead of making an API call when a user clicks the submit button, I used a custom endpoint created using ExpressJS to do that.
+When the endpoint receives an id, it calls the API and returns to the frontend a list of album photos with only title and thumbnail URL.

 ## ScreenShot